Ontario Air National Guard Station

-Origins in World War II
+Airfield origins

 Ontario Army Air Field was established before World War II.
 It is located in San Bernardino County, California, in the city of Ontario.
 This airport was most known for being the hub for the Los Angeles Basin.
 Its routes consisted mostly between San Bernardino and Riverside.
-In 1921, local pilots created club called the Ontario Aircraft corporation to start flying the Jennie Bi-plane aircraft.
+In 1921, local pilots created a club called the Ontario Aircraft corporation to start flying the Jennie Bi-plane aircraft.
 This same organization classified a landing strip made from just dirt near the corner of Mission Boulevard and Grove Ave, people can see this today at the southwest corner.

+Ontario Army Air Field

 The start of World War II meant that the airport was required for use by the United States Army Air Corps.
 This however helped the Airport expand by over 845 acres.
 This airport went from having pure dirt fields to concrete runways, a control tower for air traffic, and high tech landing gear.
 The cost was covered by the Works Progress Administration.
 They covered the east and west expansion of 6,200 feet and the northeast/southwest expansion 4,700 feet which was originally planned to last for 39 years.
 The final cost for two runways in the year 1942 as $350,000.

+On 27 February 1942, an Army Air Corps plane made the first landing at the new airport.
+By 1943, the airport was an Army Air Corps Lockheed P-38 Lightning training base and North American P-51 Mustang operating base.

+After the war, it was one of five large storage, sales, and scrapping centers for Army Air Forces aircraft established by the Reconstruction Finance Corporation.